 In order to apply you require original documents of either your birth certificate or passport.
 Please, bring these documents along for the semester to be able to start working/volunteering in NSW immediately.
 The online application form can be completed here.
 Once the form is complete, you will need to visit Services NSW and present your identity documentation.

-O-Week begins on Monday 22 February 2021!
+O-Week begins on Monday 21 February 2022!
 This is a fun and informative week to kick-start your time at Campion and ensure that you have all the information you need to set you up for success.
-Further details about O-Week be available in January/February 2021.
+Further details about O-Week be available in January/February 2022.
+Watch this space!

 |2.30pm, 2.50pm or 3.10pm||Library Inductions (20 minutes)|